Video tag in HTML 5

 - H.264 is a version of MPEG 4 for limited devices and provides high compression for reduced quality.
 It is used by Youtube for HD and Blu-Ray.

-Mozilla does not want to buy a $5 millions annual license to this format of which Apple and Microsoft are licensors but support this format when the codec is installed on the computer.
+Mozilla does not want to buy a $5 millions annual license to this format of which Apple and Microsoft are licensors but supports this format via CISCO.

 - Theora is free and open source.
 It does not support hardware acceleration like H.264.

 - Opus.
 Royalty-free codec to replace H.264.

 - Dalaa.
-Codec being defined by Xiph and Mozilla to be superior to H.265 and therefore much more efficient than H.264.
-Totally royalty-free like Opus and Theora.
+Codec being defined by Xiph with the help of Mozilla to be superior to H.265 and therefore much more efficient than H.264.
+Totally royalty-free like Opus and Theora is is not standard but is the basis of AV1.

-The following types of containers for the video file can be used:
+The following types of containers for video files can be used:

 - WebM with for VP8 et VP9 codec.